zzhangjii/learning-library/ApplicationIntegration-labguide.md

 8. Download your database credentials as a “wallet file” so that you will have them for later to access the database:

-     - Click the *DB Connection* button at the upper-left.
+     - Click the *DB Connection* button at the upper-left of the *Autonomous Database Details* page.
 The Database Connection dialog appears.

-    - Click the *Download* button in the Download Client Credentials (Wallet) area:
+    - Click the *Download* button in the *Download Client Credentials (Wallet)* area:

       ![](./media/image8.png)

       Figure 4: Database Connection Dialog

     - In the Download Wallet dialog, enter and confirm a *Password* for your wallet.
-Record your wallet password in your MyLabNotes document that you created above.
+Record your wallet password as *Wallet Password" in your *MyLabNotes* scratchpad that you created above.
 It’s important not to forget it.
 Then, click the *Download* button on the dialog.

-    - Notice that your wallet zip file has been download to your Downloads directory.
+    - Notice that your wallet zip file has been downloaded into your *Downloads* directory.

-    - Move that zip file into your *ApplicationIntegrationLabs* folder.
+    - Move your wallet zip file into your *ApplicationIntegrationLabs* folder.
 This wallet is a package of sign in information that a database client uses to access your ATP database.
-You’ll use it soon to access the ATP database from SQL Developer.
+You’ll use it soon to access the ATP database from Oracle SQL Developer.

 ## Configure SQL Developer Database Access